apache/shardingsphere/Proposal.md

 ## Rationale

 Relational database still plays a very important role on current application system.
-Many of its features, such as the maturity of products and surrounding ecosystem, the friendliness of its data query and developers' and DBAs' mastery of it, cannot be completely replaced with NoSQL in the near future.
+The maturity of products and surrounding ecosystem, the friendliness of its data query and developers' and DBAs' mastery of it, cannot be completely replaced with other types of database in the near future.
 However, current relational database cannot support cloud native very well and it is not friendly to distributed system.

 It is the ultimate goal of Sharding-Sphere, which manages the databases scattering around the system, to make user use distributed databases as simply as using a single one.

 Without extra cost, Sharding-JDBC directly connects database with Java application to get the best performance.

-As database middleware, Sharding-Proxy is deployed as a stateless server and supports MySQL protocol at present.
+Sharding-Proxy is deployed as a stateless server and supports MySQL protocol at present.
 In the paper [What’s Really New with NewSQL?](https://db.cs.cmu.edu/papers/2016/pavlo-newsql-sigmodrec2016.pdf), three types of NewSQL are introduced, among which Sharding-Proxy is a `Transparent Sharding Middleware`.

-Sharding-Sidecar is a new concept, just like `data panel` in service mesh.
+Sharding-Sidecar just like `data panel` in Service Mesh.
 The interaction networks among applications and databases, which is as complex and orderly as a cobweb, is concentrated upon mesh layer.
-At this point, the concept of Database Mesh is similar to Service Mesh.
-Database Mesh is centered on how to connect the distributed data access applications and databases together.
+Database Mesh is centered on how to connect the data access applications and databases together.
 It focuses more on interaction, namely organizing the messy interaction among applications and databases effectively.
 By using Database Mesh, applications and databases will form a large grid architecture, in which they just need to be put into the right position, for they are all be orchestrated by mesh layer.

 ## Current Status